hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **Patch Finesse (Weak Form)**

 ```
 * This convention is deleted due to lack of use.
+It is also commonly confused with other kinds of moves.
 ```

 **The Pestilent Triple Bluff** (by asaelr)